Quagmire's Dad

 "Quagmire's Dad" is the 18th episode of the eighth season of the animated comedy series Family Guy.
 It originally aired on Fox in the United States on May 9, 2010.
-The episode features Quagmire after his father, Dan Quagmire, returns to Quahog and states he is "a woman trapped in a man's body".
-Dan has decided to have sex reassignment surgery to look physically female and changes her name to Ida.
-Meanwhile, Brian travels to a seminar and, upon returning, has sex with Ida, who he does not realize is Quagmire's post-operative father.
+The episode features Quagmire after his father, Dan Quagmire, returns to the fictional city of Quahog and comes out as a trans woman.
+Dan has decided to have gender-affirming surgery and changes her name to Ida.
+Meanwhile, Brian travels to a seminar and, upon returning, has sex with Ida, who he does not realize is Quagmire's father.

 The episode was written by Tom Devanney and directed by Pete Michels.
 It received generally negative reviews with most critics and audiences making comparisons between the episode and the 2007 film I Now Pronounce You Chuck & Larry, in addition to receiving some criticism for its portrayal of transgender identity, including from the Gay and Lesbian Alliance Against Defamation (GLAAD) and the Parents Television Council.
 According to Nielsen ratings, it was viewed in 7.22 million homes in its original airing.
 The episode featured a guest performance by Wally Wingert, along with several recurring guest voice actors for the series.
 "Quagmire's Dad" was released on DVD along with ten other episodes from the season on December 13, 2011.

 Plot

 Peter and Joe visit Quagmire and are introduced to his father, Lieutenant Commander Dan Quagmire.
 Expecting to see the inspiration for Quagmire's sexual behavior, they are surprised by Dan's stereotypically gay mannerisms.
+The next morning, Quagmire invites Peter and Lois to the Naval Ball being held to honor his father, but soon begins arguing with Peter about his father's sexuality.

-The following morning, Quagmire invites Peter and Lois to the Naval Ball being held to honor his father, but soon begins arguing with Peter about his father's sexuality.
 At the ball that night, members of the Navy bombard Quagmire with compliments about his war-hero father, most of which can be taken as double entendres about Dan's alleged homosexuality.
-Concerned that his dad might actually be gay, Quagmire confronts him and Dan states that he is not gay, but is instead "a woman trapped in a man's body" and that he plans to have a sex change operation during his stay in Quahog, much to Quagmire's dismay.
+Concerned that his dad might actually be gay, Quagmire confronts him and Dan explains that he is not gay, but is instead "a woman trapped in a man's body" and intends to undergo sex reassignment surgery during his stay in Quahog, much to Quagmire's dismay.
 The surgery is a success, with Quagmire's dad emerging as "Ida".

 That night, Ida and Quagmire join the Griffins for dinner.
 As the dinner begins, however, Quagmire becomes frustrated when the Griffins turn the conversation towards Ida's operation, and storms out of the room.
 At Quagmire's home, Quagmire tells Ida that he is not sure he can deal with her new gender identity.
 Saddened, Ida leaves Quagmire's home and decides to stay at a nearby Marriott Hotel.

 Meanwhile, Brian has been out of town attending a seminar on creating a web series and is unaware of what has happened.
 On his way home, Brian stops at the Marriott, meets Ida, and has a few drinks with her.
 Quickly bonding, they retire to Ida's room for sex.